maxgmarin/pgqc/README.md

-# pgqc: Pan-genome Quality Control Toolkit
+# pgqc: A toolkit for quality control and adjustment of nucleotide redundancy in bacterial pan-genome estimates.

-Pan-genome quality control (PQQC) is a toolkit for evaluation of DNA sequence redundancy in analyzed pan-genomes (Panaroo or Roary).
+Pan-Genome quality control (PQQC) is a toolkit for evaluation of DNA sequence redundancy in analyzed pan-genomes (Panaroo or Roary).

 ## Description
 ![PGQC_NRA_Diagram](Images/PGQC_NRA_Diagram.png)